Heraa Hashmi

-Heraa Hashmi (born August 25, 1997) is an Indian American Muslim author and activist known as the creator of the Muslims Condemn list which collects instances of Muslims speaking out against bad actions "done falsely in the name of Islam".
+Heraa Hashmi (born August 25, 1997) is an Indian American Muslim attorney, author, and activist known as the creator of the Muslims Condemn list which collects instances of Muslims speaking out against bad actions "done falsely in the name of Islam".

 Muslims Condemn

 Responding to criticism online, Hashmi, then a 19-year-old student at the university of Colorado, created a 712-page online spreadsheet with specific examples of Muslims condemning terrorist actions.
 It took three weeks for Hashmi to create the spread sheet after she engaged in a discussion with a classmate asking why Muslims did not "condemn violence when perpetrators committed such acts in the name of Islam."
 She posted the list to Twitter where it was shared 15,000 times within 24 hours.
 As of November 2018, the spreadsheet had over 6000 entries and was still available and editable online.
 With the help of Nigerian developers Ire Aderinokun and Timi Ajiboye, she turned it into a website named Muslims Condemn.
 The website won her the Yaqeen Institute for Islamic Research's Muhammad Ali Confident Muslim Award in 2017.